My 10 Most Recommended Carpentry Tools!

 If size and weight are important, the Dewalt are smaller and more compact, and would be a better choice.

-If performance is priority – I recommend getting the Makita kit listed below (or a Makita kit of equal or greater caliber if the one below is no longer available). it is the better of the two, which is of course reflected in the price.
+If performance is priority – I recommend getting the this kit from Makita (or a Makita kit of equal or greater caliber if the one below is no longer available).

 A table saw is a very nice addition to a tool collection for any DIY’er.
 A circular saw will only get you so far, and yes, you can use a them with a straight edge and get pretty good results, but it adds a lot of time to a project.